JavaScript Logical Operators

 a === true && b > 3

 The cool thing about this operator is that the second expression is never executed if the first evaluates to false.
-Which has some practical applications, for example, to check if an object is defined before using it:
+This is called short-circuit evaluation, and it has some practical applications, for example, to check if an object is defined before using it:

 const car = { color: 'green' }